 The Rental Comps Method

-80% of experienced landlords use rental comparables (comps) to set prices.
-It's the foundation of data-driven pricing.
+Rental comparables (comps) are the foundation of data-driven pricing.

 How to Find Comps